Professionals: The vital elites

 The NGOs insist that it is they who alone can police the politicians, the firms, the regulators.
 They insist that only they have no vested interest, and are therefore the true regulators of inequality, pollution, injustice.
 But the NGOs mostly have their own agendas, which will tend to be more romantic or more radical than the view of the majority of people in whose name they claim to speak.
 We may enjoy them as providing a useful pepperiness, or a usefully lofty idealism, to the management of affairs, but they are not a big part of the real solution.

 The NGOs command the debate and demand controls.
 As campaigners are heard more and more, and demand more and more regulation, the private sector can respond by fielding professionals and their argument.
-By promoting the integrity and intelligence of the people who sell us food, accountancy, travel and much more, firms might be able to see off many of the NGOs’ demands.
+By ensuring and then promoting the integrity and intelligence of the people who sell us food, accountancy, travel and much more, firms might be able to see off many of the NGOs’ demands.

 Campaigners are paradoxical.
 They are trusted, but are not much challenged on the basis of the truthfulness or fairness of what they say.
 They are not expected to be expert or experienced or even entirely honest – they are merely required to be “authentic” – passionate, idealistic and fearless.
 The public would be within their rights to insist that NGO claims be held to the same high bar we have a right to expect of the people they criticise.
 The NGOs could do with some professionalism.